Skip to main content

 Fortunately, we implemented recently dedicated workers for scripts, which spawn a python process once at the start of the worker and then execute the script logic in a while loop, taking the job inputs in stdin and returning the output to sdout.

 We extended this approach with dedicated workers for flows, which are essentially the same approach.
-At first, those workers will spawn a corresponding dedicated process for each of the steps implemented in Python or Typescript.
+At first, those workers will spawn a corresponding dedicated process for each of the steps implemented in Python or TypeScript.
 This completely obliterates the cold starts and makes Windmill flows capable of handling even-streaming use cases and going up to 1000 steps per second on each worker.

 The dedicated worker for flows will pull any job relative to that flow and then route it to the proper dedicated process.
 Still executing only one job at a time but in pre-warmed processes.